friends-of-presta/security-advisories/_posts/2023-03-21-tshirtecommerce_cwe-89.md

 ## Description

-The following issues have been seen in the last version of the Prestashop Custom Product Designer (tshirtecommerce) module for PrestaShop, published on July 24, 2019 (not fixed up to date) :
+The following issues have been seen in the last version of the PrestaShop Custom Product Designer (tshirtecommerce) module for PrestaShop, published on July 24, 2019 (not fixed up to date) :
 - an HTTP request can be forged with a compromised product_id GET parameter in order to exploit an insecure parameter in front controller file `designer.php`, which could lead to a SQL injection.
 - and we also suspect that an HTTP request can be potentially forged with a compromised tshirtecommerce_design_cart_id GET parameter in order to exploit an insecure parameter in function `hookActionCartSave` and `updateCustomizationTable`, which could eventually lead to a SQL injection.